 The same argument was then used later in a paper of P. Clairambault and R. Harmer on Totality in Arena Games and later as a key result for compositional higher-order modal checking.
 See also the comment by Dominic Hughes and the course by Stefano Berardi.
 See also the following paper by Hugo Herbelin explaining connections between sequent calculus and Lorenzen's notion of games.

 This game interpretation was suggested by Bernays' presentation of Gentzen's first (unpublished) consistency proof of arithemtic.
 Tait also found independently a similar interpretation also inspired by Bernays' presentation.
 As said above, what I think is new here is that it provides a proof of termination of cut elimination different from the one of Gentzen.

 Here is the first occurence of the idea, sent to the TYPES mailing list in December 1991.
 The argument is by induction on the depth of the cut formula, but actually defines a "cut-protocol" which would work even if the formula is not well-founded.

 This interpretation has been used by F. Aschieri in this paper where he provides a remarkable refinement of Gentzen's bounds for cut-elimination: the complexity depends on the depth of backtracking of the two interacting strategies.
 See also the following presentation.
 Here are some older references.

-I tried to present a general survey in this survey; in particular, I mention S. Berardi's discovery that the notion of visibility can be extended for infinite games.
+I tried to present a general survey in particular, I mention S. Berardi's discovery that the notion of visibility can be extended for infinite games.
 My question about complexity was solved later by the work of Aschieri mentionned above.